Can Golf Cart Batteries Freeze? Preparing Your Cart For The Winter

 Storing golf cart batteries in a discharged state in cold temperatures is among the most typical mistakes made during the winter.
 Battery maintenance can be a simple and effective chore in any season of the year.

-Also, note that golf cart batteries will take longer to charge in colder temperatures than they will in warm weather.
+Also, golf cart batteries will take longer to charge in colder temperatures than they will in warm weather.
 At higher temperatures (above 80º F ) battery capacity usually increases, but this shortens battery life.

-An easy to remember rule is for every 15º F above 80º F, battery capacity is increased by 10%, and for every 15º F below 80º F, battery capacity is reduced by 10%.
+An easy-to-remember rule is for every 15º F above 80º F, battery capacity is increased by 10%, and for every 15º F below 80º F, battery capacity is reduced by 10%.

 Should I Leave My Golf Cart Plugged In All The Time?